 - The acclaimed Matbronze Art Gallery and Foundry

 - The innovative crafts complex, Marula Studios

 Giraffe Manor was built in 1932 by Sir David Duncan and modelled on a Scottish hunting lodge.
-It became the property of Jock & Betty Leslie-Melville in 1974, a few years after Kenya's Independence.
-Seeing that the Rothschild Giraffe were under serious threat, Jock & Betty made it their lives’ work to provide a sanctuary for these beautiful creatures.
+It became the property of Jock and Betty Leslie-Melville in 1974, a few years after Kenya's Independence.
+Seeing that the Rothschild Giraffe was under serious threat, Jock and Betty made it their life's work to provide a sanctuary for these beautiful creatures.
 AFEW (African Fund for Endangered Wildlife) was born at Giraffe Manor, which was initially their family home, later becoming a boutique hotel and sanctuary in 1984.

 Giraffe Manor is 20 minutes from Jomo Kenyatta International, and 18 minutes from Wilson domestic airport.
 Airport shuttles can be arranged.

 Where else in the world are you able to share your breakfast with a giraffe?
 Or feed a giraffe from your window?
-Giraffe Manor certainly provides these and many interesting interactions with these beautiful creatures.
-It's a great place from which to start or end to any Kenyan safari.
-It's a unique experience with superb hospitality and loads of historical and conservational interest.
+Giraffe Manor certainly provides for this and many other interesting interactions with these beautiful creatures.
+It's a great place from which to start or end any Kenyan safari.
+It's an utterly unique experience with superb hospitality and loads of historical and conservational interest.

 Giraffe Manor closes during the month of May.